lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 * Widget update notifications - Disable by double clicking widget or long pressing App icon -> Notifications -> Disable
 * If app has been moved to sdcard please move it back to internal storage.
 Widgets will not work when app is installed in sdcard.
 * Reinstall app
 * There may be some utilities like battery savers, memory optimizers, task killers etc which may be interfering with the app.
 Try after temporarily disabling them.
 * Try adjusting launcher grid.
 If possible keep it at default grid layout which mostly is 4x4
 * Try with a different launcher

 #### Dual SIM Errors - Things to try
-* Try beta option from app main menu.
-If this works well keep it on permanently for better performance.
+* Try fallback option from app main menu.
 * In Android settings app DO NOT keep default SIM for Voice call to "Ask every time".
 Choose a default SIM.
 * Try setting both voice and data to same SIM in Android settings app.
-* Some devices do not fully support the Android reporting standard for dual SIM, LTE etc. Please contribute debug reports from App Navigation Menu • Support • Report Bugs so that all variations can be incorporated
+* Some devices do not fully support the Android reporting standard for dual SIM, LTE etc.
-* As a last resort try the app after disabling dual sim processing in app main menu
+Consider contributing debug report from app menu.

 #### 5G
+* Try fallback option from app main menu.
-* Has been added in the latest version.
-Its a new technology.
-Please contribute bug report from app menu.
+* Its new tech.
+Consider contributing debug report from app menu.

 <hr/>